Ensemble Kalman Inversion for Constrained Nonlinear MPC: An ADMM-Splitting Approach: Ensemble Kalman Inversion using ADMM

+We run Algorithm~\ref{alg_admm_eki} in a receding-horizon MPC loop, executing only the first control input of the optimized sequence.
+Each call is warm-started with $(S^0,Y^0,\bar{U}^{(0)})$ from the previous timestep, or initialized to zero at the first timestep.
+Given the current state estimate, we perform $L+1$ ADMM outer iterations, each containing $M$ EKI updates, then apply the first element of the final mean control sequence and repeat at the next sampling instant.

-\begin{remark} Rather than always performing $L{+}1$ outer iterations, one may terminate early using standard primal and dual residual tests.
-Likewise, the penalty parameter $\tau$ can be adapted based on these residuals; for simplicity, we maintain a fixed schedule here.
-Refer to \cite{nocedal2006numerical} for more information. \end{remark}
+\begin{remark} Rather than always performing $L+1$ outer iterations, one may terminate early using standard ADMM primal and dual residual tests and adapt $\rho$ accordingly; see \cite{boyd2011admm}.
+We use fixed schedules here for simplicity. \end{remark}